Massachusetts-Host-Microbiome-Center/nmr-cdiff/TUTORIAL.md

     1. Find a well-separated peak in the reference 13C spectrum of Glucose.
 The peak at **72.405 ppm** appears suitable in [this reference spectrum from HMDB](https://hmdb.ca/spectra/nmr_one_d/166522).
 Type this in the field for the reference peak.
     1. Next, find the corresponding peak in the spectrum, which may be slightly shifted from 72.405 ppm.
 Use the zoom tool to locate the peak and cursor to find the chemical shift at the center of the peak.
 Enter this experimental chemical shift and click Submit.

 These parameters will be stored to aid with processing each remaining spectrum in the run.
 Additionally, they will be saved so that if you exit the python session and create a new Stack for this run, the stored parameters will be loaded.
+To forget these stored parameters, delete calibrate_13C.txt from the run folder.

 ### Process the 13C spectra
 Processing will now begin, and should be rather quick.
 Run `process_fids`: